gregoire-denis/coursera_test/Course/Notes/web_dev_notes.md

 Entities can also be used to avoid rendering issues depending on character encoding, i.e when trying to write an HTML based email : `&quot;` for quotation marks, for an example, which may not render the same depending on encoding.

+###Links

+Links are represented using the `<a>` anchor tag, and their adress is specified in the `href` attribute, which stands for **hypertext reference**.
+They can be either relative or absolute, meaning they can either be a full URL pointing to anywhere on the web, or a file path pointing to another file on the same file system as our document.
+Giving our link elements `title` attributes is good practice, for structure readabilityand comprehension, but also for text to speech purposes.
+The content between the anchor tags is what the user will see and be able to click on.
+We can even wrap our anchor tag around `<div>` elements, which allows us to make links out of anything on our webpage.

+According to W3C convention, link elements are considered as both flow and phrasing content.
+This is what allows us to use links as simple inline elements, or use block level elements such as divs to represent them.

+A useful attribute, often used in conjunction with external links (but no exclusively), is `target`.
+This indicates to the browser in what context it should render the content of the link : a new tab, a new window, etc...
+A common value given to the `target` attribute is `_blank`, which renders the content in a new window or a new tab

+Another important type of links are **fragment identifiers**.
+These are links pointing to a specific section of our document, and are represented by giving the `href` attribute a value written as so : `#section` where section stands for whatever element with the same id or name attribute (for anchor tags)